-On Apple Watch, the device must be unlocked, and the user must doubleclick the side button.
+On Apple Watch, the device must be unlocked, and the user must double-click the side button.
 The double-click is detected and passed to the Secure Element or Secure Enclave where available, directly without going through the application processor.

-Apple Pay servers: The Apple Pay servers manage the setup and provisioning of credit and debit cards in Wallet and the Device Account Numbers stored in the Secure Element.
-They communicate both with the device and with the payment network servers.
+Apple Pay servers: The Apple Pay servers manage the setup and provisioning of credit, debit, transit, and student ID cards in Wallet and the Device Account Numbers stored in the Secure Element.
+They communicate both with the device and with the payment network or card issuer servers.
 The Apple Pay servers are also responsible for re-encrypting payment credentials for payments within apps.